 The other option of a partial flight and road trip from Srinagar.
 You can fly to Srinagar and then take a road trip via Kargil to reach Leh.
 The thing to keep in mind is that you must keep aside at least a day to reach Leh for you will need to halt either at Sonamarg or Kargil for the night and then reach Leh.
 The total distance from Srinagar to Leh is 421 km along mountainous ranges and high passes.
 It is not just the terrain but the military restrictions and timings that will force this halt for you need to clear certain passes like the Zozila Pass by a certain time or wait until the next day.
 Remember, the Srinagar area is politically sensitive too.
 The good part about this option – you get to experience the gorgeous green Kashmir Valley.

 Leh by road is one of my best ever road trips in India.
 The stunning landscapes and the myriad colors of the mountains are so surreal.
-Everyone talks of Europe road trips and its gorgeous scenic routes- and having been on some myself, I can tell you that a road trip to Ladakh is frankly no less beautiful.
-I would swear by this for I did the entire Ladakh trip by road.
+Everyone talks of Europen road trips and their gorgeous scenic routes- and having experienced those as well as the Leh Ladakh trip, I can tell you that this one to Leh is no less beautiful.
+The ever-changing landscapes, the thrill of high mountain passes and the vibrant monasteries that dot the route are just some of the things that make this Ladakh trip by road very exciting.
 You can check out my entire route through this post.

-Assuming a start from either Chandigarh or Delhi, you can follow two routes to Leh.
+Assuming a start from either Chandigarh or Delhi, you can follow either of these two routes to Leh.
 You can choose to take the route from Manali to Leh or the one from Srinagar.
-Here are the pros and cons of both –
+I have shared the pros and cons of both below –

 Manali to Leh Route